 3.1.1.
-Beet receiving operation: Delivery of beets begins soon after the beet harvest starts in August or Page 68 of 72 Commented [je10]: The company seeks vacatur for the need of this plan, since the initial regulatory basis was a neighbor that is no longer living in the area and the property has been acquired by the Company.
+Beet receiving operation: Delivery of beets begins soon after the beet harvest starts in August or

 September and lasts until the ground freezes.

 Dust suppression material will be applied to the piling grounds at the following rate: Application of calcium chloride (or an approved alternative) at 300 gallons per acre will be applied to the main driving routes for the piling ground within one week of beet piling.
 Thereafter, a combination of both water and calcium chloride will be utilized on these main driving routes, until the end of the beet receiving period.
 Calcium Chloride shall not be widely spread on the piling grounds due to the adverse impact this may have on beet storage during the winter months (i.e. suppression of freeze point, beet quality).
 In addition to this, water will be applied to the other dust generating areas as needed to maintain low dust levels.
 Dry conditions may require this rate or number of applications to be increased.